Serving on a jury is more than a civic responsibility. It is how each and every one of us provides access to justice for

 "Serving on a jury is more than a civic responsibility—it is how each and every one of us provides access to justice for all," said Chief Justice Tani G. Cantil-Sakauye.

 This year, California celebrates the 19th anniversary of Juror Appreciation Week.
 In 1998, the California Legislature designated the second full week in May each year to honor the important contributions of citizens who devote their time and effort in "making the cherished right of trial by jury a reality and to raise awareness about their contribution to our courts."

 There have been numerous positive changes to jury service in California over the years.
 Two notable improvements are the one-day or one-trial system that makes jury service more manageable, and plain-language jury instructions that make jury service more understandable and most recently, expedited jury trials an alternative, streamlined method for handling civil actions intended to be quicker and less expensive than a traditional jury trial.
 With an expedited jury trial, the jury is smaller, choosing the jury is faster, and parties will use fewer peremptory challenges

-Each year, the Administrative Office of the Courts (AOC) and the superior courts team up to recognize the millions of Californians who answer the call to serve their communities and put into practice the fundamental American ideal of justice.
+Each year, the Judicial Council of California and the superior courts team up to recognize the millions of Californians who answer the call to serve their communities and put into practice the fundamental American ideal of justice.

 Why celebrate Juror Appreciation Week?